Tying the Knot with an Amagami Sister: Manga

 Tying the Knot with an Amagami Sister is written and illustrated by Marcey Naito, who had previously worked as assistant under Negi Haruba on The Quintessential Quintuplets.
 It was originally published as a one-shot in Kodansha's shōnen manga magazine Weekly Shōnen Magazine on December 2, 2020, as part of a competition with three other one-shots where readers could vote on which would be serialized.
 It received the most votes among readers, and serialized in the same magazine from April 21, 2021, to August 27, 2025.
 To promote the manga, a voiced comic video was released on Weekly Shōnen Magazines official YouTube channel on April 8, 2021.
 Kodansha has collected its chapters into individual tankōbon volumes.
 The first volume was released on July 16, 2021; advertisements featuring Ai Kayano, Sora Amamiya, and Ayane Sakura were released to commemorate the release of the first volume.
-As of August 12, 2025, twenty-one volumes have been released.
 The 22nd and final volume was released on October 17, 2025.

 The series is licensed in English digitally by Kodansha USA.
 During their panel at Anime NYC 2022, Kodansha USA announced a print release for Fall 2023.